joncampbell123/dosbox-x/NOTES/PC-98 INT DCh/MS-DOS 5.00 boot144.md

     0ADC:0A3C Subroutine lookup table
         Referred from ADC:0BDC, CL is the last byte of the ANSI ESC [ code.
+        This is called only on the final byte, not the intermediate digits and semicolons of the code.

                   .        .        .        .        .        .
     0ADC:00000A3C 41 49 0C 42 6C 0C 43 93 0C 44 BA 0C 48 DD 0C 4A  AI.Bl.C..D..H..J